Pentium44/cwchat/README.txt

 	~Extract it to desired web server / htdocs directory ~Customize config.php / webirc.conf to your likings ~Use it!

+Changelog:
+	v1.0.0:
+		-Probably going to do something with it!
+		-Functioning as a bash / php based IRC web client!

 Legal stuff:
 	CWChat is based from microchat and has been greatly modified for speed,